anvaka/jsruntime/README.md

 This is a [Google Chrome extension](https://chrome.google.com/webstore/detail/js-runtime-inspector/iilpjebedgohcmlffhnkhbjhabkdhfmn ) to explore javascript runtime.

-It allows developers to explore javscript objects graph in memory.
+It allows developers to explore javascript objects graph in memory.
 You can search objects by property names or values.

 Be careful though - it uses regex to find properties.
 You can easily hang your browser if your object model is large.

+[See video](http://www.youtube.com/watch?v=x91YVWQsw2g) of it in action.